georgeroubie/CSS-Style-Guide/README.md

 * Use `//` insted of `/* */`.
 * Include one space after the `//`.
 * Use comment section to explain what the class does.
-* Comments should always follow by a new line.
 * Hints comments should always appear in the same line with the css properties.

 ```scss